nhn/tui.grid/docs/en/custom-renderer.md

 }
 ```

-To use your own `Custom Renderer`, just specify it with the `renderer.type` option of `columns`.
-If you need the `Custom Options` to be used in your `Custom Renderer`, set it to the `renderer.options`.
+As in the example above, the `Custom Renderer` can be configured using the `renderer.type` option from the information object provided by the `columns` array.
+If you require further user defined options for the `Custom Renderer`, you can make necessary adjustments to `renderer.options`.

 ```javascript
 import Grid from 'tui-grid';